 Make sure that your headlights are fully working by turning them on for about 10 minutes.
 You should also check all of your signal lights before leaving to ensure they are also fully functioning.

 Your turn signals and brake lights should all be working correctly.
-Additionally, your mirrors and windshield wipers should not have any cracks or damages to them.
+Additionally, your mirrors and windshield wipers should not have any cracks or damage to them.
+Additionally, you may want to consider checking if your car has auxiliary ports for charging or playing music during the road trip.

 Before going on a road trip, you’ll want to ensure that your car has been properly maintained.